BlueHephaestus/discord-bot-tools-and-experiments/README.md

 **Arguments:**

-**client**: A discord.py Client Object
+* **client**: A discord.py Client Object

-regex_query: A regex string to use with python's re library, so it should be a valid string with that library.
+* **regex_query**: A regex string to use with python's re library, so it should be a valid string with that library.

-    Example: regex_query = r"[^A-Z]"
+e.g.: regex_query = r"[^A-Z]"

-return_full_message:
+* **return_full_message:

 If True, this function will return the entire message containing a match for our regex, and information about if the matching message was from a channel in a server, a private message, or private group message.
 It will do this out of all logfiles searched.

 If False, this function will only return a list of the strings which our regex matched, out of all logfiles searched.

-ignore_case:
+* **ignore_case:

 If True, will ignore case.

 If False, will not ignore case.

 **Returns:**

-Will go through all already existing logfiles under the client's username,
-    and return all matches from all logfiles using our regex_query for each logfile. if return_full_message=True,
+Will go through all already existing logfiles under the client's username, and return all matches from all logfiles using our regex_query for each logfile.

-    Will add on information about if the matching message was from a channel in a server, a private message, or private group message. if return_full_message=False,
+if return_full_message=True, Will add on information about if the matching message was from a channel in a server, a private message, or private group message.

-    It will only return the section matching our regex.
+if return_full_message=False, It will only return the section matching our regex.

-Since we may be connected to a lot of different servers and channels, or overrall
-    may just have a fuckton of messages, we don't want to try loading all messages from all connected channels into memory at once.
+Since we may be connected to a lot of different servers and channels, or overrall may just have a fuckton of messages, we don't want to try loading all messages from all connected channels into memory at once.
 So instead, we loop through all existing logfiles to do it one logfile at a time.

 This function is currently not asynchronous, though that may change.